papretreat/Pasadena-Astronomy-Postdoc-Retreat-2018/README.md

 Our invited speakers gave exciting 1h-talk about possible career path and developments that postdocs in astronomy are usually facing. **See below links to their Speakers' presentations!**

 - Tiffany Kataria - Scientist at Jet Propulsion Laboratory - Scientist in Research Center
-- Farisa Morales - Professor at California State University, Northridge - Research and Teaching
+- Farisa Morales - Professor at California State University, Northridge - <a href="PAPR2018_Morales_ResearchNTeaching.pptx">Research and Teaching</a>
-- Jake Hartman - Software Engineer at Google - Astro to Industry
+- Jake Hartman - Software Engineer at Google - <a href="PAPR2018_Hartman_ Astro-to-Industry.pdf">Astro to Industry</a>

 ## Projects on carrer development

 - Overcoming inconscious bias in astronomy
 - Alternative/Active teaching methods
-- Software engineer Job interviews
+- <a href="PARC2018_Software-eng-interview-guidelines.pdf">Software engineer Job interview guidelines</a> and <a href="PAPR2018_ Sample tech interview questions.pdf">Sample of tech interview questions</a>

 ## Introduction Talks